-While the LlamaZOO team attended events, conferences, talks, demonstrations and launches across Canada (see our previous blog post about all of that awesome hustle), the team also found time to visit customers and partners from coast to coast as well.
+While the LlamaZOO team attended events, conferences, talks, demonstrations and launches across Canada, the team also found time to visit customers and partners from coast to coast as well.

 Kevin, Keith and Christine spent a lot of time on the road in the first months of 2019.
 The team criss-crossed Canada to help businesses and governments determine practical solutions for business problems by using data liberation, integration and visualization.

 Here are just a few places they went, and things they did:

 Elk Valley is known around the world for being a top source of metallurgical coal for the steel industry.

 Besides stopping in Sparwood to snap a photo of what was once the largest haul-truck in the world, LlamaZOO spoke to resource companies in the Elk Valley region, providing insights about how to improve community engagement around reclamation around current and potential sites.